logo

 2. Decide where you want to live and teach.

-If you already have potential employers targeted, it is a good idea to check to see whether they require specific TEFL certificate qualifications.
-Most reputable TEFL certification courses are at least 120 hours in length, which are often accelerated into “intensive” programs that students can finish in around four to eight weeks of full-time study, or longer if attending part time.
-Many TEFL courses are offered in an online or hybrid format, but keep in mind that an in-person teaching experience component is almost always required.
+If you have already identified potential employers, check whether they require specific TEFL certificate qualifications.
+Most reputable TEFL certification courses are at least 120 hours and are often intensive programs that students can finish in around four to eight weeks of full-time study, or longer if attending part-time.
+Many TEFL courses are offered in an online or hybrid format.
+Even in these, an in-person teaching experience component is almost always required.

 Accredited TEFL Certification Programs

-Most employers only accept accredited TEFL certificates (i.e., those that are internationally recognized by one or more accreditation bodies).
-Accreditation bodies require common standards for TEFL courses, such as a certain number of training hours (commonly 100) and a certain number of supervised teaching hours (a minimum of six, but commonly up to 20).
-Choosing an internationally-recognized program means that your TEFL certificate will be likely to meet the hiring requirements for most employers.
+Most employers only accept accredited TEFL certificates (i.e., ones internationally recognized by one or more accreditation bodies).
+Accreditation bodies require common standards for TEFL courses, such as a certain number of training hours (commonly 100) and supervised teaching hours (a minimum of six, but commonly up to 20).
+Choosing an internationally recognized program means that your TEFL certificate will meet the hiring requirements for most employers.

 Choosing a high-quality program also increases the likelihood that you will be well-trained and prepared for your future job as an English teacher.
 However, just as it is important to choose a quality program, it is also important to look for quality accreditors, as even these are not all created equal.
-Accreditors for internationally-recognized TEFL certificate programs are different from US accreditors that accredit American colleges and universities.
-Some reputable accreditors for TEFL programs include:
+Accreditors for internationally recognized TEFL certificate programs include:

 In addition, international TEFL courses offered directly through accredited universities are considered accredited programs by proxy.
 Well-known examples include: